NoobLikesThis/rcm-modded/README.md

 ## How to run
 1. Clone the repo
-2.  double click the .py
+2. Double click the .py

 ## Usage
 1. Click on cache or preset you want to replace